π¨βπ» Boardroom Meetup TODAY @ 2 pm ET HERE!

 Starting Off:

 One of the most exciting aspects of investing in startups is the thrill of being there at the beginning of a new project that may result in some fruitful future returns.
-But prior to the last decade, the chances of an individual investing in a company before it registered with the SEC were about 0% unless they were
+But prior to the last decade, the chances of an individual investing in a company before it registered with the SEC were about 0% unless they were an accredited investor.
+This essentially made investing in startups the privilege of the already wealthy while the rest of us were left in the dust.

 Why Accredited Investor:

 The logic behind establishing the title of the accredited investor was not meant to throttle the monetary power of the American people; rather, its goal was to protect them from losing everything.
-Naturally, investing in a private offering involves the possibility of loss, and the SEC thought it a good idea to establish a class of investors who’ve been proven to understand that risk and who also have the capital to lose.
+Naturally, investing in a private offering involves the possibility of loss, and the SEC thought it a good idea to establish a class of investors whoβve been proven to understand that risk and who also have the capital to lose.
 And thus, Rule 501 of Regulation D was born in 1982, ushering in the era of the accredited investor.

-In today’s article, we discussed how regulation crowdfunding opened the world of startups to the average investor.
+In todayβs article, we discussed how regulation crowdfunding opened the world of startups to the average investor.

 I wanted to highlight a business whose life-changing technology could not have been possible without Reg C, ATOM LIMBS.